Park Bom: 2009–2013: Breakthrough with 2NE1, You and I and Don't Cry

-2014–2017: Career setback
+2014–2017: Career setback and 2NE1's disbandment

 In 2014, it was released to the public that Park had been under investigation for drug smuggling (80 Adderall tablets) through international mail in the past.
 A package, sent by family members residing in the United States to her residing in South Korea, was stopped at Incheon International Airport customs.
 Park was put under investigation but was never charged.
 In a statement issued by YG Entertainment's Yang Hyun-suk, he spoke against the allegations of preferential treatment.
 He explained that the drug was illegal in South Korea but legal in the United States.
 She was unable to travel to the United States during that time due to her busy schedule.
 Park contacted her U.S. physician to refill her medication.
 Yang further explained that Park sought out medical care from South Korean physicians and had undergone therapy for attention deficit hyperactivity disorder but proved to be not as effective as her treatment in the United States.
 In 2010, at the time of investigation, she had provided the prosecutor her medical records from her U.S. hospital confirming her diagnoses as well as ongoing treatment plan.
 That same year, Park joined the cast of SBS's Roommate, a reality show which features eleven celebrities living together in a share house.
 She shortly withdrew from the program following the scandal and went into a hiatus from the entertainment industry.

 Park's next appearance was on December 2, 2015, performing with 2NE1 at the 2015 Mnet Asian Music Awards.
 On November 25, 2016, YG Entertainment announced the disbandment of the group.
 The company also revealed that former members CL and Dara signed a solo contract, hinting at Park's departure from the company.
 Park, however, took part in 2NE1's final song "Goodbye", released on January 21, 2017.
 On April 30, 2017, she announced through social media that she is now under YG Entertainment's subsidiary, The Black Label, and is preparing to release a solo album.
 On May 1, 2017, the company denied that statement and declared that Park had not signed any new contract with the company or any of their subsidiaries since they broke her contract back in November 2016.
 She followed up on social media replying to fans that she did sign a contract and she is coming back.